awsdocs/amazon-glacier-developer-guide/doc_source/api-ListProvisionedCapacity.md

 ### Example Response<a name="api-ListProvisionedCapacity-example1-response"></a>

-If the request was successful, Amazon Glacier returns a `HTTP 200 OK` with a list of provisioned capacity units for the account as shown in the following example\.
+If the request was successful, Amazon S3 Glacier \(Glacier\) returns a `HTTP 200 OK` with a list of provisioned capacity units for the account as shown in the following example\.

  The provisioned capacity unit listed first is an example of a unit with a start date of January 31, 2017 and expiration date of February 28, 2017\.
 As stated earlier, if the start date is on the 31st day of a month, the expiration date is the last day of the next month\.